Welcome! I'm a postdoctoral fellow in the Flinker Lab at the NYU School of Medicine.

 The vast majority of language processing research has been performed on highly educated speakers of European langauges.
 This leaves open the possibility that what we know about language processing is skewed, reflecting only humans living in evolutionarily unprecedented ecological conditions.
 Nungon is a langauge spoken by 300 people in remote areas of Papua New Guinea.
 Its syntax is shockingly complex, yet its speakers navigate these elaborate rules with no apparent difficulty.
 In an ongoing line of work with Dr. Hannah Sarvasy, I use eyetracking and other tools to understand how they accomplish this feat.
 Results so far indicate that the complexities of their language require them to plan their speech a full three seconds before they begin speaking -- three times earlier than English speakers!

 The human brain has 10s of 1000s of words stored in it somewhere.
 This project uses state of the art machine learning and ECoG to predict what speakers are going to say up to a second before they begin speaking.
-We visualize the different stages of representation that words pass through (conceptual, phonemic, articulatory) as the brain accesses and prepares to say words, both individually and in sentences.
+We visualize the different stages of representation that words pass through (conceptual, phonological, articulatory) as the brain accesses and prepares to say words during fluent speech.

 The world's 6000 languages have a surprising number of similarities in their grammatical structures.
 One common type of pattern is a "contingency hierarchy," for example: if a given langauge has Structure X (think: passives), then it necessarily has Structure Y (think: actives).
 In this project, Vic Ferreira and I taught participants fake languages with Structure X -- in this case a structure known as an "object relative clause."
 Then, we asked participants to describe pictures that required them to use Structure Y ("subject relative clauses").
 Many prominent theories predict that humans can only learn structures that they have been exposed to.
 Contrary to this prediction, our participants spontaneously produced Structure Y, even though they had never seen or heard it before.